 About

-NICHE seeks to strengthen international health systems through policy-relevant and empirical-based research and education.
+NICHE seeks to improve global health by strengthening health systems through policy-driven, empirical research and education.

 NICHE was established in 2007, and now hosts some 15 researchers from both the Netherlands and low-income countries.
 We conduct scientific research and collaborate with implementing agencies to foster the transfer of knowledge into health.
 In our analysis, we preferably adopt a health-systems wide perspective, but we also carry out disease-oriented analyses concentrating on HIV/AIDS and Sexual and Reproductive Health.
 NICHE combines quantitative and qualitative research techniques to both evaluate policy impact and understand policy processes, and hence foster the generalisability of study findings.